melthaw/react-databinding/README.md

 ## Goal

-* easy to understand and simple to use
+* Easy to understand and simple to use
-* two level design
+* Two level designed APIs
-	* top level for render (one way & two way binding)
+	* Top level for Component#render() (one-way & two-way binding)
-	* bottom level for more occasions (good designed Functor)
+	* Lower level for functional programming ( Functor & Monad )
-* functional programing style
-* the data can be evaluated by path expression
+* The data can be evaluated by path expression

 ## Get started